utkarshpratap2002/learnedinDITISS/fcn-docs/day6/day6.md

 ### Cisco Discovery Protocol

 Use `show cdp neighbour` to figure out the network diagram.
-It helps in **network topology**, you can check the networks and devices connected to the router or switches and can draw the diagram.
+It helps in troubleshooting **network topology**, you can check the networks and devices connected to the router or switches and can draw the diagram.

 ```
 Router#show cdp neighbour